TRAPPIST-1 Solar System Found by NASA, Earth-Like Planets Could Support Life

 As a result of the announcement, people worldwide are excited about the possibility that life could exist on these distant planets.
 NASA is well aware that its discovery is a big one, according to a release about the new solar system on the agency’s website.

-“This discovery could be a significant piece in the puzzle of finding habitable environments, places that are conducive to life,” said Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate in Washington.
+“This discovery could be a significant piece in the puzzle of finding habitable environments, places that are conducive to life,” said Thomas Zurbuchen, associate administrator for NASA’s Science Mission Directorate in Washington.
 “Answering the question ‘are we alone’ is a top science priority and finding so many planets like these for the first time in the habitable zone is a remarkable step forward toward that goal.”

 This discovery is the first of its kind.
 Never before have this many Earth-sized planets been found circling a single star.
 The star, TRAPPIST-1, sits in the Aquarius constellation, approximately 39 light-years from Earth.
 The solar system was discovered using NASA’s Spitzer Space Telescope.

 Unlike Earth’s sun, TRAPPIST-1 is classified as an ultra-cool dwarf star.
 It is so cool that even planets in close proximity could potentially maintain the presence of water without it evaporating into the atmosphere.
-The planets are thought to possibly be tidally-locked to TRAPPIST-1, which means one side of the planets are always favinf the star while the other sides are always facing away.
+The planets are thought to possibly be tidally-locked to TRAPPIST-1, which means one side of the planets are always facing the star while the other sides are always facing away.
 All seven of the discovered planets are closer to TRAPPIST-1 than Mercury is to the sun.

 These 7 Earth-sized planets were seen by @NASASpitzer around a nearby, ultra-cool dwarf star called TRAPPIST-1: https://t.co/G9tW3cJMnV pic.twitter.com/Z6gvaH96Tz